-Immigration Act Section 34 is applied to give protection to the mass influx of displaced persons from Ukraine.
+- Immigration Act Section 34 is applied to give protection to the mass influx of displaced persons from Ukraine.
 The Immigration Act entered into force on 1 January 2010.
-See also the information from the Norwegian Directorate of Immigration.
-Temporary residence permit is granted on the basis of a group assessment (collective protection).
-(Please note that the English version of the Immigration Act is not updated.)
-Before 1 December 2020, three years of temporary residence permit fulfilled the requirement for permanent residence permit.

-Immigration Regulations Section 7-5a applies to the persons covered by the collective protection.
+See also the information from the Norwegian Directorate of Immigration (UDI).
+A temporary residence permit is granted on the basis of a group assessment ('temporary collective protection').
+Please note that the English version of the Immigration Act is not updated.
+Before 1 December 2020, holding a temporary residence permit for three years fulfilled the requirement for a permanent residence permit.
+Today the requirement is five years. - Immigration Regulations Section 7-5a applies to the persons covered by the 'temporary collective protection'.
 Section 7-5a is a new provision dedicated to displaced persons from Ukraine.
-It entered into force on 11 March 2022, and some amendments were made on 29 April 2022.
-The Immigration Regulation entered into force on 1 January 2010.
+It entered into force on 11 March 2022 and some amendments were made on 29 April 2022. - Amendments to Section 7-5a of the Immigration Regulations were made on 23 January 2023.
+The original duration of the temporary collective protection was one year.
+Since the situation in Ukraine has worsened, the permit will now automatically be extended for another year.
+See also information from the UDI. - II.

-II.
 Legislation having an impact on the (access to) (self-)employment and social security/welfare for the displaced persons coming from Ukraine